King of Casino

 is a 1990 gambling simulation video game developed by Algorithm Institute, published in Japan by Victor Musical Industries and in North America by NEC for the TurboGrafx-16.
 The game sees the players go to different casinos with $10000, using the money to participate in poker, blackjack, roulette, slot machines and keno, in order to win $10 million.
+After selecting one of the three playing modes (normal, fast or party), there are 15 casinos with slight differences to choose on a town map.
+Inside the casino the games itself are started by clicking on one of the gambling tables.
 It received generally favourable reception from critics, most of which reviewed it as an import title.

 Gameplay

 King of Casino is a gambling simulation game, where one or five players go to different casinos and participate in poker, blackjack, roulette, slot machines and keno.
 There are fifteen casinos to choose on a town map, each with slight differences, and the player can choose to start any of the games once inside the casino by clicking on one of the gambling tables.
 The player is given $10,000 and the main goal is to win $10 million, but the game ends if a player loses all the money.